YannCebron/m68kplugin/docs/known_issues.md

 ## Resolving

 - `include` directives:
-  - not evaluated
-  - symbols are resolved across all files
+  - not evaluated, symbols are resolved across all files
+  - navigation to symbol declared multiple times (possibly in multiple files) will show popup chooser
   - all included files must be located inside project (or added as separate content root)
+- conditional assembly directives are not evaluated
 - macro block:
   - highlight `jsr _LVO\1(a6)` as invalid outside of macro
   - resolve global label inside current first